 Seneca orbits the sun every 1,460 days (4.00 years), coming as close as 1.08 AU and reaching as far as 3.95 AU from the sun.
-Seneca is about 0.9 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.
+Seneca is about 0.9 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 The rotation of Seneca has been observed.
 It completes a rotation on its axis every 8.00 hours.